 I must confess, however, that pulling obscure facts from my past often gives me a perverse pleasure.
 It's not the actual deed or event, though that's pleasant, too; it's that I feel I've cheated the aging process, dug beneath the mantel and disturbed a layer of dust.
 It makes me believe that things are still firing in my head as they should, slower, perhaps, but that's okay—the alternative horrifies me.
 I'm not afraid of death.
 It's the possibility of losing of my mind that troubles me.

-He closed his eyes, remembering how he had once dreamed of making things happen with his mind.
-He'd employ the ninety percent of his brain he ever used and generate his own breeze.
-He'd let the energy from his body coalesce, then throw it into the ether, creating ripples that would move outward in concentric circles from his body.
-It would glide over the mattress and spill to the floor like a mountain waterfall, landing in churning clouds of mist.
-Then it would spread across the carpet, sweeping away the magazine insert that had fallen from his MacAddict, and crash against the walls.
-It would rise, clawing its way to the ceiling.
+He closed his eyes, thinking of how he had once dreamed of making things happen with only the power of his mind.
+He'd employ the ninety percent of his brain never used and generate his own breeze.
+He'd let the energy from his body coalesce and then throw it into the ether, creating ripples that would move outward in concentric circles from his body.
+They would glide over the mattress and spill to the floor like a mountain waterfall, landing in churning clouds of mist.
+They would spread across the carpet, sweeping away the magazine insert that had fallen from his MacAddicts and crash against the walls, clawing their way to the ceiling.

-Then a moment would come that had always fascinated him, one where minds reconsider, where conflicting paths are deciphered and choices are made.
+A moment would follow that had always fascinated him, one where minds often reconsider the status quo, where conflicting paths are deciphered, and choices are made.
 The pendulum would change directions and nothing would be the same again.
 The wave would slide down the wall and catch the card, sweeping it beneath the bed, and he would feel the blessed relief of moving air.

-As he wiped the perspiration from his upper lip, a sound caught his attention and he turned to stare at the beads on the lamp his Aunt Ethel had given him on his sixteenth birthday.
+As he wiped the perspiration from his upper lip, he heard a sound and turned his head, staring at the beads on the lamp his Aunt Ethel had given him on his sixteenth birthday.
 They were moving.
-A new sensation, faint but definite, touched the hair on his arm and chest .
-His breath caught.
+His breath caught when something touched the hair on his arms and chest: a breeze—faint, but definite.

-"Evan, I'm leaving the fan in here tonight," Mama said from out of the darkness.
+"Evan, I'm leaving the fan in here tonight," Mama called from out of the darkness.
 "Don't kick it over when you get up to go to the bathroom."

 Seconds later, she was gone.

 I find it humbling to reach an age where misspoken words and unintended deeds, never rectified,

 Suddenly invade my dreams;